PavanRangani/docs/docs/prd/legal-entities/browse-associated-partnerships.md

 #### PDF File

-- Current tab PDF file name will be in this format: `active-partnership-summary-of-{legal entity name}.pdf`
+- Current tab PDF file name will be in this format: `associated-partnership-summary-of-{legal entity name}.pdf`
-- Inactive tab PDF file name will be in this format: `inactive-partnership-summary-of-{legal entity name}.pdf`
+- Inactive tab PDF file name will be in this format: `inactive-associalted-partnership-summary-of-{legal entity name}.pdf`
 - Sorting order is the same as [UI app](#ui-requirements).

 Sample PDF file //TODO